wykthor-btracker/Linked-list-library/README.md

 ## Quicksort function usage.

 Quicksort function takes in an node for a not-ordered list and orders it.
 There is a function called initList(), which is used to read input from a file, and populate a list with the contents.
-The contents should be a continuous set of intengers.
+The contents should be a set of intengers.

 ## Functions descriptions:
 For further explanation of the functions defined, go [here](https://github.com/wykthor-btracker/Linked-list-library/wiki)